sunmockyang/zero-point-three/README.md

 ### Notes for future:
 - Consider a design to put everything into separate pages.
 Reduce load times
 - Add a minify step to minify + gzip everything

+### Things done since the website has launched:
+- Fixed some typos
+- Adjusted video encryption
+- Fixed initial page load flow, site will load far faster with less lags
+- Added basic minification to everything
+- Removed all generated content from git since we don't need them when the site is no longer under active development
+- Move hosting from standard hosting to github pages
+  - Serve all videos from AWS S3
+  - Export to `docs` folder